 Within the product filter modal on mobile, “Clear All” is not styled clearly as a button.
 It had the potential of being perceived the same as plain text with no other visual affordance to suggest it is clickable on mobile.

 There was also no sticky “Apply Filters” button on mobile.
 The process of applying filters is more troublesome when each filter choice was autosubmitted.
 When filters are applied it isn’t immediately apparent to customers unless they exit the filter interface.

 Our recommendation was to provide a prominent, sticky ‘Apply Filters’ button, as well as a ‘Clear Filters’ button and way to exit the interface without making any changes.
 We also wanted to avoid auto submitting filter options as they’re selected.

 For price filtering, customers cannot set a custom price range that might be relevant to them, which they might expect from price filter conventions on other e-commerce sites.

 We recommended to allow user-defined price ranges for all numeric filtering values.
 For numeric filtering values, provide both predefined and user-defined range filters, and allow users to enter only the maximum or minimum value of the numeric range as recommended by Baymard.

-On the site, filter properties with zero matches are removed entirely.
-Customers simply have no way of knowing that they aren’t seeing the full set of filtering values (i.e., there’s no indication that options are missing).
-Additionally, the interface doesn’t inform users if they’ve applied a too restrictive combination of filters.
+On the website, filter properties with zero matches are removed entirely.
+Customers simply had no way of knowing that they weren't seeing the full set of filtering values (i.e., there’s no indication that options are missing).
+Additionally, the interface doesn’t inform users if they’ve applied a restrictive combination of filters.